 Cost of Living

-Some cost of living indicators for the Leuven region, although we would strongly advise to budget higher for things like rent and cost of utilities, especially since recent price increases have been rather steep.
+Here are some cost-of-living indicators for the Leuven region, although we would strongly advise that you budget more for things like rent and utilities, especially since recent price increases have been rather steep.

 Good luck house-hunting!